 The small group’s work on this topic was presented by Rafik Dammak.
 The small team addressed the topics of legal vs natural person, the feasibility of unique contacts, Whois accuracy of reporting systems.

-Several factors were taken into account: Ensuring efficient use of people\s time and resources, due consideration given to topics whilst creating consensus, ensuring conformity with the GNSO PDP manual and Bylaws requirements and GNSO Council oversight.
+Several factors were taken into account: Ensuring efficient use of people’s time and resources, due consideration given to topics whilst creating consensus, ensuring conformity with the GNSO PDP manual and Bylaws requirements and GNSO Council oversight.

 Two tracks: Legal vs Natural & Feasibility of Unique Contacts (reconvene the EPDP P2 team) and Accuracy and Whois Accuracy Reporting System (new scoping team).